With the result that neither of the assistant directors was qualified for the new position!

 Cybers came with their own unique terminology, historically different from the rest of the industry.
 The Central Processor was the CP, not the CPU.
 The Peripheral Processors were PPs, small 12-bit processors grafted into the system to handle I/O (the CP did not have any I/O instructions).
 Central Memory was CM, 60 bits per word.
 Most confusing, some terms were variable depending on context.
 Sometimes a "byte" was 12 bits, sometimes 8, sometimes 6.
 A "record" had a different meaning to NOS than to the Cyber Record Manager (CRM).

-One thing I miss in the Ivinson Building is the smell of rain.
+One thing I missed in the Ivinson Building was the smell of rain.
 In the Bio Sci building, we were in the basement and hence had no windows.
-But the central air conditioning system would suck in outside air and distribute it all over, and when we got a summer rain shower the distinctive smell would tell you that it was raining outside.
+But the central air conditioning system would draw in outside air and distribute it all over, and when we got a summer rain shower the distinctive smell would tell you that it was raining outside.
 Ivinson has terrible heat (many rooms are plumbed "in series" with consequent fighting over who controls the manual valve) and outside of the machine room, no cooling.

-OK, this isn't even computing, but one day UW decided to mount bird houses around campus, and somebody in BioSci was to build them.
+This isn't even computing, but one day UW decided to mount bird houses around campus, and somebody in BioSci was to build them.
 He took them outside to varnish, presumably to avoid bothering people with the fumes.
 But he did this right next to the building air intake and thus subjected *everybody in the building* to the fumes.
-Must have been a PhD.

 We obtained a set of bit-twiddling routines written in assembly-language (COMPASS) and hand-optimized for Cybers such as the 760, which had parallel functional units.
 These were general-purpose routines, and I felt that for specific purposes such as packing/unpacking 8-bit bytes the performance could be better.
 Using these routines as a starting point, I wrote some COMPASS routines that were more specialized and spent a few weeks, off and on, timing and optimizing them on the 760.
 As a result, I believe the new routines were about twice as fast as the general-purpose ones.
 Once I was satisfied that I could not do any better, a second test was made by slapping together some Fortran code and giving the compiler a chance to do its best optimization; this took about 20 minutes to write, mostly to type in all the lines of shifts/ands/ors and to compute the constants.
 It was a complete surprise to find that the Fortran results were 3 times faster than my best COMPASS!
 I asked for a machine language listing, and once I figured out what the heck the compiler was doing, I could only grin and mumble "son of a bitch!"
 That was around 1982 or 1983, and I don't believe I have written any significant assembly language since.
 CDC's Fortran compilers were way ahead of anything I'd even heard of in terms of optimization; only in 1994 can I say that Digital's are at about the same level.